Just a Breath Away: Plot

 The next day, Mathieu and Anna witness riots breaking out among the survivors at Montmartre and decide to escape to the house of Sarah's friend Charlotte, who lives in the hills.
 Charlotte has the same syndrome so Sarah could share her bubble.
 In order to move Sarah, they travel to a laboratory to acquire a sealed suit.
 They are separated when Mathieu falls into the Seine after being chased by a dog but they meet again at the laboratory.
 After retrieving a suit, an explosion damages Mathieu's oxygen tube.
 Sharing Anna's oxygen, they make it to an office above the fog.
 Anna's oxygen is now too low for them both to return, so she returns alone with the suit while Mathieu tries to return by climbing over rooftops.
-He finds a camp with a large amount of supplies.
-He steals another oxygen mask and is forced to kill the camp's occupant when he catches him.
+He finds a parking building on an upper level with a large amount of supplies.
+He steals another oxygen mask but soon realized that there is a cop who is in charge of the parking place.
+Figuring out that the cop won't let him take the supplies, Matthieu is forced to kill the suspicious cop.

 Anna makes it back to the apartment just as her oxygen runs out, then realises the suit was damaged in the explosion.
 When Sarah's battery runs out, she holds her breath to run back downstairs.
 Though she changes the battery successfully, she does not make it back and Mathieu returns to find her body on the stairs.

 As the fog rises further and seeps into the apartment, Mathieu decides to get a hazmat suit he saw earlier in a crashed car and adapt it for Sarah, while Lucien and Colette lie on their bed and await death.

 Mathieu retrieves the suit and finds a scooter.
 While driving back to the apartment, he nearly runs into a boy walking without a mask and crashes, knocking himself out.
 When he awakens, he is stunned to see Sarah approaching him through the fog, unaffected, with the boy.
 The boy is her boyfriend Noé, who has the same condition as her and Charlotte.
 He realizes that the fog is not affecting them (due to the mist having no effect on people with the same disease) and reunites with Sarah.
 After embracing his daughter for the first time in 12 years, Mathieu passes out again.